Surprise Ride Subscription Box Review + Coupon – October 2015

 The Cost: $29.99 per month (free shipping), or $24.99 per month on 6- or 12-month subscriptions

-COUPON: Use code BESTGIFT5 to save $5 off your first month!
+COUPON: Use code WELCOME15 to save 15% off your first box!

 The Products: A variety of toys, activities, and other treats for kids centered around a theme

 Good to Know: You can purchase past boxes in their shop while supplies last!

 This month’s theme is Italy!
 Hooray!
 My kids have never been (yet), but I have.
 It’s one of my favorite places in the world.

 This is the information card that details everything included.